 In conclusion, I think society should employ blockchain technology more frequently.
 First, it might increase global GDP by USD 1.76 trillion by 2030.
 (PWC, 2020).
 The capabilities of blockchain have several uses.
 Right now, it is already assisting nations with shaky economies.
-Where they previously would not have been able to, users from all over the world may now access banking services.
-People may utilize blockchain technology to receive these services, particularly in emerging economies where it is difficult to locate traditional banks (Reiff, 2021).
+Where they previously would not have been able to, users from all over the world may now access banking services by utilizing blockchain technology.
 Additionally, tax evasion, money laundering, and corruption may all be helped by blockchain.
 Although the blockchain may also influence the local noise level and water quality, electronic waste, air, and other pollutants from any direct use of fossil-fired energy, as well as extra air, water, and waste implications from all grid electricity consumption.
 However, switching from PoW to PoS mining may minimize pollution because it uses less energy than PoW-driven alternatives.
 On PoS blockchains, miners do not need to solve challenging riddles to demonstrate their work; hence, the processing power is substantially lower (Lunie.io, 2019).
-Before this research, I believed blockchain technology should be more widely used in society.
+Before researching more on blockchain, I believed that blockchain technology should be more widely used in society.
 After the research, my belief became stronger as blockchain would be highly profitable and efficient for economic growth.
 Although previous PoW mining leads to adverse effects on the environment, through time, blockchain technology will slowly move to PoS mining.
 My research has made me realize that blockchain technology may change the future with more benefits than drawbacks.

 WORD COUNT: 1983